 “The strength of her work rests not only on her assiduous attention to the demands of each area of subject matter, but also, very much, on the consistency of her dark-edged vision.” -Aidan Dunne, Irish Times

-Gallery events: on Saturday 30th March, long-standing friend of the Longleys, Professor Douglas Dunn will be giving a poetry reading in the gallery, the first in a series celebrating the wealth of international literary accomplishment in our local community.
-Douglas Dunn will be leading this unique reading.
+Gallery events: on Saturday 30th March, long-standing friend of the Longleys, Professor Douglas Dunn gave a poetry reading in the gallery, the first in a series celebrating the wealth of international literary accomplishment in our local community.
 Douglas Dunn has been described as ‘the most respected Scottish poet of his generation’.
 He is also a renowned editor and critic.
 The Noise of a Fly (2017) is the first collection from Douglas Dunn in sixteen years, and the first since he was awarded the Queen’s Gold Medal for Poetry in 2013.
 His books – including eleven collections of poetry, two short stories collections and a translation of Racine’s Andromache – were all published to critical acclaim.
 His work has been extensively translated, including into the French, German, Spanish, Italian, Norwegian, Slovak, Armenian and Japanese.
 He is the editor of The Faber Book of Twentieth-Century Scottish Poetry.
-You’ll also have the chance to hear again some favourite poets from our ‘Landmarks’ exhibition.
-2.00pm to 3.15pm – all welcome.
-No need to book, but please arrive early to secure your place. £3. on the door.
+Douglas Dunn was joined on the day by Canadian poet Patrick Errington and by two favourite poets from our Landmarks exhibition, Bashabi Fraser and Alan Riach.